umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Control-Generation.md

 This will cause the content type class to _not_ be generated.

-**Note**: must document what happens when it is a parent content type, or when it is part of a composition.
+**Note**: Must document what happens when it is a parent content type, or when it is part of a composition.

 ## Ignore Property Type